Skip to main content

 Career outcomes

-- As a graduate, you will be equipped to specialise in counselling, case management, well-being and youth work skills within a child, youth and family therapy career.
+• As a graduate, students will be equipped to specialise in counselling, case management, well‑being and youth work skills within a child, youth and family therapy career.

-- If you're already a health professional, a counselling specialisation can enhance your skills and assist you in advancing in your current position.
+• If students are already health professionals, a counselling specialisation can enhance their skills and assist them in advancing in their current positions.

 Fees and FEE-HELP